 Cats are the most wonderful mothers and rarely need any help from their humans

 Kittens are born both deaf and blind.
 Do not attempt to open their eyelids as they will open naturally when the kittens are around 10 days old.
 If there is a discharge bathe the eyes gently with cotton wool soaked in warm water to remove this.
 Mom will be constantly licking her kittens to keep them clean as well as feeding them and they should have obviously full, slightly rounded tummies.
-When first born they will probably weigh between 80grams and 110 grams.
+When first born they will probably weigh between 80 grams and 110 grams.
 They will gain 10 to 15 grams daily.
-Obviously, mom will require a regular supply of good quality food to turn into milk for these hungry babies.
+Obviously, mum will require a regular supply of good quality food to turn into milk for these hungry babies.